Danny-Engelman/ArrestDB/README.md

 - MySQL: `$dsn = 'mysql://[user[:pass]@]host[:port]/db/;`
 - PostgreSQL: `$dsn = 'pgsql://[user[:pass]@]host[:port]/db/;`

+Do not modify directly the `conf.php.dist` file.
+Instead, make a copy of it named `conf.php`.

 If you want to restrict access to allow only specific IP addresses, add them to the `$clients` array:

 ```php